joshua-d-miller/joshua-d-miller.github.io/_posts/2016-10-19-8021x-project---college-of-education.markdown

             - Network Authentication Method Properties
                 - Authentication Method: Smart card or certificate
                 - Validate server certificate: Enabled
-                    - NOTE: Make sure you selct your CA Cert in the list
+                    - NOTE: Make sure you select your CA Cert in the list
                 - Use a certificate on this computer: Enabled
                 - Use simple certificate selection: Enabled
                 - Use a different username for the connection: Disabled
         - Public Key Policies/Certificate Services Client - Auth-Enrollment Settings
             - Automatic certificate management: Enabled
             - Enroll new certificates, renew expired certificates, process pending certificate requests and remove revoked certificates: Enabled
-            - Update and manage certficates that use certificate templates from Active Directory<br/><br/>
+            - Update and manage certificates that use certificate templates from Active Directory<br/><br/>

 With this policy and an AD CA template for computers you should now be able to receive the settings needed to connect to your 802.1x switch using a Windows 7, 8 or 10 client.

 **Step 3b Configure MDM Profile for macOS devices**<br/>
 We currently use jamf to serve MDM profiles to our macOS devices.
 One issue I have found with building this profile in jamf however is that it treats the profile as a user profile when attempting to connect so the user is prompted to select the computer certificate.
 If I sign the profile using a developer certificate and then upload to jamf so it can't modify it, then this does not occur.
 I would suggest that you do the same.
-Here is a sample **mobileconfig** file that you can taylor to your organization and upload to your MDM:
+Here is a sample **mobileconfig** file that you can tailor to your organization and upload to your MDM:

 {% highlight xml linenos %}
 <?xml version="1.0" encoding="UTF-8"?>